 - Fever or chills at night or during the day.

-- Unexplained weight loss
+- Unexplained weight loss.

-- Tiredness or lack of energy
+- Fatigue or lack of energy.

 - Cough and shortness of breath or chest discomfort caused by a large lymph node mass in the chest.

 These symptoms do not always mean you have Hodgkin’s lymphoma.
 However it is important to discuss any signs with your doctor, since they may signal other health problems.
 In rare cases, Hodgkin's lymphoma can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Visit our genetic testing page to learn more.